Guide to the best action cameras

 The best action cameras right now

-GoPro Hero 13 Black action camera
+GoPro MISSION 1 action camera

-DJI Osmo Action 5 Pro
+DJI Osmo Action 6

-DJI Osmo Action 5 Pro action camera
+DJI Osmo Action 6 action camera

-Released in July 2025, the Osmo 360 is a first for DJI in the 360° segment.
-This camera positions itself as a direct competitor to the Insta360 X5.
-It stands out with its 1″ “square” HDR sensor (2.4 µm photosites) and bright f/1.9 optics for 360° video up to 8K/50 fps and 360° photos at 120 MP.
-In “single-lens” use, it offers 5K/60 ultra-wide (155°) and a Boost mode at 170° in 4K/120.
+Released on July 31, 2025, the DJI Osmo 360 is DJI’s first camera in the 360° segment.
+It positions itself as a direct competitor to the Insta360 X5.
+It stands out with its dual 1-inch square HDR imaging system, bright f/1.9 optics, 360° video up to 8K/50 fps, and 120 MP 360° photos.
+In single-lens use, it offers 5K/60 ultra-wide footage at 155° and a Boost mode at 170° in 4K/120.

-Osmo 360 DJI action camera
+DJI Osmo 360 action camera

 Insta360 X5

-The Insta360 X5, available since July 2025, positions itself as a high-end 360° camera, succeeding the X4 to take on DJI’s Osmo 360.
-It includes two 1/1,28″ sensors (144% larger than those of the X4) and records in 8K at 24/25/30 fps.
+The Insta360 X5, available since April 22, 2025, positions itself as a high-end 360° camera, succeeding the X4 and taking on DJI’s Osmo 360.
+It includes two 1/1.28-inch sensors, which are much larger than those of the X4, and records 8K video at 24/25/30 fps.
 The optics are based on two 6 mm f/2 lenses, while waterproofing is rated to 15 m.

 Insta360 X5 action camera

-Insta360 Go Ultra
+Insta360 GO Ultra

-The Insta360 GO Ultra, released in August 2025, is a mini camera weighing just 53 g!
-It features a 1/1,28″ sensor with a 5 nm AI chip.
-It’s also waterproof to 10 m.
+The Insta360 GO Ultra, released on August 21, 2025, is a tiny camera weighing just 53 g.
+It features a 1/1.28-inch sensor and a 5 nm AI chip, and it’s waterproof to 10 m.

-Insta360 Go Ultra action camera
+Insta360 GO Ultra action camera

 Insta360 Ace Pro 2